Exclusive: Macquarie is lead bidder for Robeco - sources

 NEW YORK Australia's Macquarie Group Ltd (MQG.AX) has emerged as the lead bidder to buy Robeco, four people familiar with the matter said this week.
 The asset management arm of Dutch bank Rabobank NV RABN.UL could fetch around 3 billion euros ($3.96 billion), one of the sources said.

-The Netherlands' largest retail bank also received a bid for Robeco from Japanese financial services firm Orix Corp (8591.T) for all of Robeco.
+The Netherlands' largest retail bank also received a bid from Japanese financial services firm Orix Corp (8591.T) for all of Robeco.

 Orix is also still in the running, the sources said.